Introduction to Relay Logic Control - Symbols, Working and Examples

 Rung 5 contains one NO contact, one pilot lamp and a sub-rung with one NC contact.

-To understand the working of the given relay logic circuit, consider below figure
+To understand the working of the given relay logic circuit, consider the figure below

 Understanding Relay Logic Circuit Working

-In rung 4, the contact is normally Close, thereby allowing the current to pass through it and giving an output to the low voltage rung.
+In rung 4, the contact is normally closed, thereby allowing the current to pass through it and giving an output to the low-voltage rung.

-In rung 5, no current flows through the main rung as the contact is normally Open but due to the presence of the sub-rung, which contains a normally close contact, there is a flow of current and hence the pilot lamp 4 glows.
+In rung 5, no current flows through the main rung as the contact is normally Open, but due to the presence of the sub-rung, which contains a normally closed contact, there is a flow of current, and hence the pilot lamp 4 glows.

 A